Find Urgent Care today

 • A severe headache, that may or may not be accompanied by severe nausea, vomiting, and a change in consciousness

-It's crucial to recognize these symptoms and seek immediate medical attention, according to the Mayo Clinic.
+It's crucial to recognize these symptoms and seek immediate medical attention, according to the NIH.
 They note that rapid intervention can greatly improve the chances of recovery.

 How Can I Prevent a Brain Stroke?

-Preventing a brain stroke involves managing various risk factors, such as high blood pressure, high cholesterol, and diabetes, according to the Mayo Clinic.
+Preventing a brain stroke involves managing various risk factors, such as high blood pressure, high cholesterol, and diabetes, according to the NIH.
 Lifestyle modifications, including maintaining a healthy diet, regular exercise, avoiding smoking, and limiting alcohol consumption, also play a significant role in reducing the risk of stroke.

 Additionally, it's important to be aware of any underlying health conditions and to adhere to any prescribed medications or treatments as directed by a healthcare professional.
 Regular medical check-ups and monitoring of risk factors can contribute to stroke prevention.